-9. Implications for the 2019 SHLAA
+9. Implications for the 2021 SHLAA

-- 9.1 The windfall allowance over the period covered by the 2019 SHLAA (2019-2031) is 4,760 dwellings. - 9.2 With regards to the supply period, it is assumed that windfalls will contribute 1,360 dwellings within 5 years, 2,250 dwellings in years 6 to 10 and 1,150 beyond 10 years (2029-31). - 9.3 The City Council will continue to monitor windfalls and will adjust the windfall assumptions in future updates to the SHLAA should the best information available indicate that it would be appropriate to do so.

-9.4 The windfall assumptions remain conservative when compared to actual performance.
+9.1 The windfall allowance over the period covered by the 2021 SHLAA (2021-2031) is XXXX dwellings.

+With regards to the supply period, it is assumed that windfalls will contribute 1,360 dwellings within 5 years and 2,250 dwellings in years 6 to 10.

+- 9.2 The City Council will continue to monitor windfalls and will adjust the windfall assumptions in future updates to the SHLAA should the best information available indicate that it would be appropriate to do so. - 9.3 The windfall assumptions remain conservative when compared to actual performance.
 As such they allow for an element of flexibility in the SHLAA.